Dry Needling in Dallas - Fast & Natural Relief for Muscle Pain / Tension

 Dry needling doesn’t just work on the muscle—it also affects how your body processes pain.
 The insertion of the needle helps disrupt pain signals being sent from the affected area to the brain, effectively calming down the nervous system’s response.
 It also increases blood flow and helps flush out inflammatory chemicals that may be irritating the tissues.

 When your body is constantly dealing with tight muscles, trigger points, or low-grade pain, it’s not just your physical function that suffers - you stay on high alert which can lead to fatigue, poor sleep, and even increased stress levels.
-Dry needling helps by calming hyperactive muscles and encouraging a parasympathetic (rest-and-repair) state.
+Dry needling helps by calming hyperactive muscles and encouraging a parasympathetic (rest-and-repair) state that allows for relaxation.

 AIMC Dr.Chapa Dry Needle Certificate